Introduction

 Kedarnath Temple, dedicated to Lord Shiva, holds immense religious significance.

-The temple is believed to be established by Pandavas along with Tungnath, Madhyamaheshwar, Rudranath, and Klapeshwar which all together make Panch Kedar.
-The temple was later renovated in the 8th century by Adi Shankaracharya, a renowned Hindu Saint, and philosopher who is believed to took Samadhi just behind Shri Kedarnath temple.
+The temple is believed to have been established by the Pandavas along with Tungnath, Madhyamaheshwar, Rudranath, and Klapeshwar, which together make Panch Kedar.
+The temple was later renovated in the 8th century by Adi Shankaracharya, a renowned Hindu Saint and philosopher who is believed to have taken Samadhi just behind the Shri Kedarnath temple.

 Kedarnath Great Floods of 2013

-The year 2013 June 16 was the day when the whole world became the witness of Greatness and unmatched divineness of Shri Kedarnath when Mother Nature got angry.
+The year 2013 June 16 was the day when the whole world became a witness to the Greatness and unmatched divineness of Shri Kedarnath when Mother Nature got angry.
 It was one of the greatest floods and landslides that the world has ever seen.
-It was estimated that more than 6000 people died and the main hit area of the flood was Shri Kedarnath which destroyed everything and wiped out the whole villages but couldn’t do any damage to the temple.
+It was estimated that more than 6000 people died, and the main hit area of the flood was Shri Kedarnath, which destroyed everything and wiped out the whole village, but couldn’t do any damage to the temple.

 The temple was saved by an enormous rock that came from mountains behind out of nowhere and stopped right before the temple and diverted the whole flooded water in the other direction saving Shri Kedarnath temple along with so many people who took shelter in the temple, this rock is believed to be placed by Bheem to save the temple and is worshipped as Bheemshila now.